core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 The Designated Expert (DE) is instructed to perform the Expert Review, as described by the following checklist:

-1. The combination of content-type and content coding for which the registration is requested must not be already present in the "CoAP Content-Formats" registry;
+1. The combination of Content-Type and Content Coding for which the registration is requested must not be already present in the "CoAP Content-Formats" registry;
-1. The media type associated with the requested Content-Format must either be registered in the "Media Types" registry {{IANA.media-types}} or approved for registration.
+1. The Media Type associated with the requested Content-Format must either be registered in the "Media Types" registry {{IANA.media-types}} or approved for registration.
 Alternatively, it may be listed in the "Provisional Standard Media Type" registry {{IANA.provisional-standard-media-types}}.
-The use of provisional standard media types is only permitted for Content-Format identifiers within the ranges of 0-255 and 256-9999;
+The use of provisional standard Media Types is only permitted for Content-Format identifiers within the ranges of 0-255 and 256-9999;
-1. The optional parameter names must have been defined in association with the media type, and any parameter values associated with such parameter names must be as permitted;
+1. The optional parameter names must have been defined in association with the Media Type, and any parameter values associated with such parameter names must be as permitted;
 1. The Content Type must be in the preferred format defined in {{preferred-format}};
 1. If a Content Coding is specified, it must exist (or must have been approved for registration) in the "HTTP Content Coding" registry of the "Hypertext Transfer Protocol (HTTP) Parameters" {{IANA.http-parameters}}.

 For the 0-255 range, in addition to the checks described above, the DE is instructed to also evaluate the requested codepoint concerning the limited availability of the 1-byte codepoint space.
-For the 256-9999 range and the 10000-64999 range, a similar criterion may also apply where combinations of media type parameters and content coding choices consume considerable codepoint space.
+For the 256-9999 range and the 10000-64999 range, a similar criterion may also apply where combinations of Media Type parameters and Content Coding choices consume considerable codepoint space.

 ## New Section 12.3.4 "Preferred Format for the Content Type Field" {#preferred-format}